linkorb/infra/README.md

 The `infra get` command lets you explore your infrastructure configuration.
 Type `infra get --help` for it's options.
 All arguments are optional, and the more you specify, the more specific your response will be.
 Some examples:

 * `infra get`: returns a list of available resource types (and their aliases)
-* `infra get Host`: returns all defined objects of that resource type.
+* `infra get hosts`: returns all defined objects of that resource type.
-* `infra get h`: you can use any of the available resource type aliases as shortcuts
+* `infra get hg`: you can use any of the available resource type aliases as shortcuts: hg, hostGroup, HostGroup, hostGroups, HostGroups are all equivalent here.
 * `infra get Host app0`: returns a resource definition by type and name.
 * `infra get HostGroup db hosts`: returns a calculated property from a resource by type, name and propertyname.

-### Running graphql queries
+### Running GraphQL queries

 The `infra query` command let's you perform a GraphQL query against your infrastructure configuration.
 It reads the query from `stdin` and outputs the response (as json) to `stdout`.

 For example:

-    infra query < /opt/infra/example/example.graphql
+    infra query < /opt/infra/example/graphql/example.graphql

 Introspection is also enabled, so you can execute the following command to get a full export of all supported types with detailed information about available fields:

-    infra query < /opt/infra/example/introspection.graphql
+    infra query < /opt/infra/example/graphql/introspection.graphql

 ## Listing hosts (host expansion algorithm)